Sustainable production of alfalfa

 Results

-It was concluded that the differences in forage production between the inoculated and non-inoculated crop are evidenced only when: 1) the pre-existing population of rhizobia in the soil is low, 2) there is low availability of organic matter in the soil or 3) no there is another limiting factor.
-Regarding the goal of collection of strains, it was observed that of 100 isolates from Argentina, 74 from Chile and 23 from Uruguay, and after the infectivity and efficiency tests, 8 of those from Argentina were more efficient than the control strain. ; 10 of those from Chile also outperformed their respective control, while two were shown to be inefficient or parasitic.
+It was concluded that the differences in forage production between the inoculated and non-inoculated crop are evidenced only when: 1) the pre-existing population of rhizobia in the soil is low, 2) there is low availability of organic matter in the soil or 3) there is no other limiting factor.
+Regarding the goal of collection of strains, it was observed that of 100 isolates from Argentina, 74 from Chile and 23 from Uruguay, and after the infectivity and efficiency tests, 8 of those from Argentina were more efficient than the control strain; 10 of those from Chile also outperformed their respective control, while two were shown to be inefficient or parasitic.
 Regarding the PGPR strains, it was observed that in Uruguay and Chile the solubilizers of P prevail, while the predominant ones in Argentina are those of biocontroller action.

 Characterized strains of bacteria